jdb8/hstracker-hsreplay-stats/README.md

 1. (optional) back up your existing `cardtier.json` inside `/Users/$USER/Library/Application Support/HSTracker/arena`
 1. Copy the `cardtier.json` file into `/Users/$USER/Library/Application Support/HSTracker/arena`, or symlink it for convenience
 1. Restart HSTracker
+1. To refresh the tier list, just re-run index.mjs until issue 1 is resolved..

 The newly-generated `cardtier.json` will now be used by HSTracker to display "deck winrate" in place of arena tierlist score.